 Plus, customers had the chance to test their luck and possibly get even more than they might in a typical Black Friday promotion, whether it was a premium gift or a credit towards a larger purchase.

-For example, one of Lunar Solar Group’s clients, P.S.
-Snacks, will provide holiday recipes throughout the month using a 12-pack of their cookie dough.
+P.S.
+Snacks, one of Lunar Solar Group’s clients, connected with their customers when they offered up holiday recipes using their cookie dough.

 Dashing through the discounts

-While Cyber Weekend can often be perceived as a competition between brands to see who can offer the biggest and best discount, many brands are realizing that they don’t have to sacrifice profit in exchange for a quick sale.
+While Cyber Weekend is often perceived as a competition between brands to see who can offer the biggest and best discount, many marketers are realizing that they don’t have to sacrifice profit in exchange for a quick sale.

 This holiday season, get creative when it comes to grabbing your customers’ attention while creating an enjoyable experience that may just increase your bottom line.